diana-alamari/DH110-21/assignment08-2021F/readme.md

 ### Pitch video
-(after this portfolio is done, you will record a pitch video and embed video here)
+(after this portfolio is done, I will record a pitch video and embed video here)

 ### Conclusion